pyload/pyload/docs/api/json_api.rst

 JSON API
 ========

-JSON [1]_ is a lightweight object notation and wrappers exist for nearly every programming language.
+JSON [1]_ is a lightweight object notation and wrappers exists for nearly every programming language.
 Every modern browser is able to load JSON objects with JavaScript.
-Unlike to thrift you don't need to generate or precompile any stub methods, the JSON :class:`Api <module.Api.Api>` is ready to be used in most languages.
-The library is really lightweight (at least in python) and you can build very lightweight scripts with it.
+Unlike other RPC methods you don't need to generate or precompile any stub methods.
+The JSON :class:`Api <module.Api.Api>` is ready to be used in most languages and most JSON libraries are lightweight enough to build very small and performant scripts.
 Because of the builtin support, JSON is the first choice for all browser applications.

-In our case JSON is just the output format, you have exactly the same methods available as with the thrift backend.
-The only difference is the underlying protocol.

-Are there still reasons to choose the original :doc:`thrift <thrift_api>` backend in favor to JSON?
-Yes, since it uses a binary protocol the performance will be better (when generating the objects), traffic will be smaller and therefore the transfer faster.
-In most IDEs you will get code completion, because of the pre-generated classes, which can make work much easier.

-If you intend to write a full client you should prefer thrift if the language is supported, for lightweight scripts and in browser environments JSON will be the better choice.

 Login
 -----